A detailed statistical analysis of the mass profiles of galaxy clusters: Introduction

-Theoretical efforts are hampered by the fact that, even under the strongest simplifying assumptions, there are not enough constraints to obtain unique solutions to the collisionless Boltzmann equation \citep{1987gady.book.....B} which governs a dark matter structure.
-Instead, one can take phenomenological input from numerical simulations such as the density profile itself, the pseudo-phase space density \citep{2001ApJ...563..483T,2005MNRAS.363.1057D}, or the density slope-velocity anisotropy relation (from which \citet{2006JCAP...05..014H} predict an inner slope of $0.8$), and implement this into a Jeans equation analysis to predict the consequences of the `inspired guess' (see also \citet{2008ApJ...682..835Z} and references therein).
+Theoretically, most efforts have focused on understanding collisionless halos of dark matter only, but this approach is hampered by the fact that, even under the strongest simplifying assumptions, there are not enough constraints to obtain unique solutions to the collisionless Boltzmann equation \citep{1987gady.book.....B} which governs a dark matter structure.
+Some results have been obtained by considering individual halos from the statistical mechanics point of view (see \citet{2010ApJ...722..851H} and references therein).
+Another approach is to take phenomenological input from numerical simulations such as the density profile itself, the pseudo-phase space density \citep{2001ApJ...563..483T,2005MNRAS.363.1057D}, or the density slope-velocity anisotropy relation (from which \citet{2006JCAP...05..014H} predict an inner slope of $0.8$), and implement this into a Jeans equation analysis to predict the consequences of the `inspired guess' (see also \citet{2008ApJ...682..835Z} and references therein).
 Alternatively one can attempt to model the formation history of the halo including major mergers and steady accretion (e.g., \citet{1987ApJ...318...15R,2004MNRAS.352.1109A,2007ApJ...666..181S,2009ApJ...698.2093D}, and references therein).
-While these approaches typically yield results in rough agreement with simulations, the modeling can also explore the physical connection between the static and dynamic properties of the halo as well as offer constrained extrapolations which are not accessible in simulations.
+While these approaches typically yield results in rough agreement with simulations, the modeling can also explore the physical connection between the static and dynamic properties of the halo and it can offer physically constrained extrapolations which are not accessible in simulations.